 With these potential hazards, injuries are inevitable.
 Depending on someone’s reason for being on the site, their legal protections change significantly.
-A Port of Charleston injury lawyer is dedicated to helping those injured in Port of Charleston understand their rights and seek compensation for their injuries.
+A Port of Charleston personal injury lawyer is dedicated to helping those injured in Port of Charleston understand their rights and seek compensation for their injuries.
 Read on to learn more about how a dedicated injury attorney could offer you their assistance today.

 How Does the Law Protect Workers?

 Most employers in Port of Charleston must obtain a workers’ compensation insurance policy that pays benefits to employees injured on the job.
 Notable exceptions to this include employers with fewer than four employees and railroad workers.
 These benefits include payments for medical treatment, lost wages, and compensation for any permanent disability suffered as the result of the injury.
 As a trade for this economic safety net, an injured employee cannot sue their employer for their injuries following a workplace injury.